JackieGe/JobApp/README.md

     `npm start`

-    Then can access `http://localhost:8081`, recommend using Chrome, firefox, IE 11 or above
+    Then can access `http://localhost:8080`, recommend using Chrome, firefox, IE 11 or above

-### e2e testing
-1. Install protractor
-   `npm install -g protractor`

-   For Mac and Linux, we may need super right:
-   `sudo npm install -g protractor`

-2. Update webdriver-manager

-   `webdriver-manager udpate`

-   For Mac and Linux, we may need super right:

-   `sudo webdriver-manager update`

-3. Start Selenuim Server

-   `webdriver manager start`

-    For Mac and Linux, we may need super right:

-    `sudo webdriver-manager start`

-4. Open terminal and cd to the project root folder, then do:

-   `npm run test:e2e` or `protractor config.js`

 ### Docker support
 If you want to use docker, you follow: